Teremiare/MD_Notes/lunalight.md

 12. Make S:P with Kaleido and Cross-sheep.
 Activate Wolf to fuse into the second Liger.

 We play around Nibiru with this line.
 It is not safe into Droll though.

+However in this case it might simply be optimal to go through Dugares first.
+Let's see how we can sequence that:

+1. Normal summon Kaleido and send Marten to GY.
+2. Scale Wolf and bounce it with Marten to summon itself.
+3. Overlay Kaleido and Marten to make Dugares, using its effect to summon Kaleido again from GY, send Gold leo.
+4. Make Cross-sheep with Kaleido and Dugares.
+5. Scale Wolf again and use its effect to fuse into Perfume dancer using Kaleido and Marten in the GY, search for Perfume and trigger Cross-sheep to summon Gold leo.
+6. Activate Gold leo to search Emerald and discard it.
+Trigger Emerald to summon the banished Kaleido.
+7. Kaleido sends Sheep and Gold leo adds it back to hand.
+Use it to search Poly.
+Use Perfume dancer to bounce Wolf.
+8. Overlay Kaleido and Gold leo to make Tiger king, setting Tenki that searches Fraktall.
+9. Activate Tiger king to detach Kaleido and summon it back with Perfume.
+Send Leo dancer with Kaleido.
+Use Perfume to discard a card and search Tiger.

+At this point we have guaranteed that we get to Liger dancer through Nibiru, however we ideally want to get to 2 Liger dancers.
+Without Masquerade in rotation we lack the ability to fuse from the GY twice, which means cannot really get to 2 Liger dancers if Nibiru is chained to Poly.

+10. Use Fraktall to send Hound to GY, which summons Sheep from deck.
+11. Use Tiger to summon the Sheep in the GY.
+12. Activate Poly to fuse into Liger dancer using the 4 lunalight monsters on the field.
+Trigger Kaleido to add back Poly and both Sheep to add back Kaleido and Emerald.

+Now we can pendulum summon the 2 level 4's in hand to end on any board we want.

+This line does well into Nibiru but getting hit by Droll after the Perfume search stops Gold leo, meaning you don't get Kaleido back.
+If we try to play around Droll by not banishing the Kaleido and instead summon it with Cross-sheep then we can still send Leo dancer to the GY.
+Then we simply link off the Kaleido so that Perfume can summon it again to send another name.
+The Perfume dancer resets Wolf to let us summon Liger dancer.
+This way we end on Liger + S:P into Droll.

+If we don't get hit by Droll we could play it something like this:

+1. Normal summon Kaleido and send Marten.
+2. Scale Wolf and bounce it to summon Marten.
+3. Overlay to make Dugares, detach to summon Kaleido from GY.
+Send Gold leo.
+4. Make Cross-sheep with Kaleido and Dugares.
+5. Activate Wolf to fuse into Perfume dancer using Gold leo and Marten in the GY.
+Trigger Cross-sheep to summon Kaleido and trigger Perfume dancer to search Perfume.
+6. Bounce Wolf back to hand with Perfume dancer.
+Send Gold leo again with Kaleido and summon it back with Perfume.
+7. Activate Gold leo to search and discard Hound, which triggers to summon another Kaleido from deck.
+8. Send Leo dancer with the second Kaleido and use Perfume in the GY to search for Sheep.
+9. Activate Sheep to search Poly and add Sheep back to hand with Gold leo.
+10. Use Poly to fuse into Liger dancer using Kaleido + Perfume dancer on field and Sheep + Wolf in hand.
+Add Wolf back to hand with Sheep effect.
+11. Overlay Kaleido and Gold leo on the field to make Gallant granite and search Nibiru.
+12. Make S:P with Granite and Cross-sheep.
+13. Use Wolf again to fuse into the second Liger dancer.

+This way we are ending on double Liger + S:P and a Nibiru search.
+We also play in a way that can beat both Nibiru and Droll.

 ---